- Before traveling, make copies of your ID and travel documents

 Keep these documents safe.

-- Travel documents and personal identification.
+- Travel documents and personal identification .
 When traveling internationally, having your passport and other forms of identification, like a driver’s license, is essential.
 You may also need a visa, depending on the country you’re visiting.
 You can find visa requirements and other country-specific information on the State Department’s travel website.

-- Travel itineraries.
+- Travel itineraries .
 Vacations often entail a lot of details—flight information, hotel reservations, rental car bookings, and sightseeing tour logistics.
-Organizing this information in one place can make traveling less stressful, and digital versions can be shared with others for their reference as well.
+Organizing this information in one place can make traveling less stressful, plus it's easy to share digital versions with others.

 How do I keep all this secure?

 Because you can never be too careful, or too prepared, make two color copies of all your identification and travel documents.
-Keep one set of copies snug in your suitcase and give the other set to someone at home.
-When you’re in transit, keep the copies on you or in carry-on luggage when in transit.
+Stow one set in a plastic bag in your suitcase and give the other set to someone at home.
+When you’re in transit, keep the copies on you or in a carry-on bag that locks.

 Here's where you can finally use beloved technology.
 Scan your documents and securely store an electronic copy.
 You have a few options for doing this—you can email the documents to yourself, use a thumb drive to hold everything, or upload your copies to an online document storage company.
-Of the three options, keeping your important documents on a secure server offers the highest level of security from identity theft.
+Of the 3 storage methods, the last—uploading copies to a secure server—offers the highest level of security.

 When asking a friend or family member to hold on to your documents, you can minimize the risk of ID theft by giving them access to your securely stored electronic copies.
 Some digital storage options offer secure document sharing and even give you control over who can download or share a link to your information.

-If you do decide to share hard copies instead of electronic versions, be sure to retrieve all your paperwork at the end of your trip and shred it.
+If you do decide to share hard copies instead of electronic versions, don't forget to get your paperwork back at the end of your trip.

-In the event that your passport is lost or stolen, being able to show copies of it will make it much easier to get a replacement from the U.S. State Department.
-If you are visiting a country that requires a visa, you may also want to retain a digital copy of this document in a secure, digital archive.
+If your passport is lost or stolen, having a copy of it can make it easier to get a replacement from the US State Department.
+If you're visiting a country that requires a visa, keep a copy of this document in a secure, digital archive.

 You never know what could happen to your luggage when traveling.
-Having the digital copies could give you some peace of mind—with access to the Internet, documents can be uploaded, shared, and retrieved anytime and anywhere.
+Give yourself some peace of mind knowing that—with access to the internet—you can upload, share, and retrieve your digital documents anytime, anywhere.
 That way you'll know you’re ready for whatever adventures lie ahead.